European-XFEL/Karabo/doc/howto/cppDevice.rst

 registers the device to BaseDevice configurator factory.
 The expected parameters of all classes mentioned in this macro will be evaluated an concatenated from left to right.
 In this way our HelloWord device inherits all expected parameters from BaseDevice (which has none), and from Device<OkErrorFsm> (which has a few).

 	In the expectedParameter() function the parameters for this device are defined.
-See here **TODO link to schema documentation** for more details of how doing so.
+See :ref:`here <cppSchema>` for more details of how doing so.

 The constructor